CryptoExcellenceDAO/LIFT-Contracts/README.md

   Simple IDO Contribution
     Time and Cap Constraints
       ✓ should be ended when cap is reached
-      ✓ should be ended after end time
+      ✓ should be ended after end
     Accepting Contributions
       ✓ should reject contributions before start
-      ✓ should accept valid contributions after start ✓ should reject contributions after end time Contribution Process
+      ✓ should accept valid contributions after start ✓ should reject contributions after end
+    Contribution Process
       ✓ should reject contributions that are too small ✓ should reject contributions that are too big